 However, field sobriety tests are not infallible, and officers who conduct them are also not immune from mistakes.
 Even with nationally-established standard procedures for field sobriety tests, they are still notoriously inaccurate, even when used together.
 Add in a human error and there’s a large chance that law enforcement may have actually made your arrest under false pretenses given by a bad field sobriety test.
 Without proper probable cause, your arrest becomes unlawful, and an unlawful arrest is a violation of your Fourth Amendment rights.

 What happens if your rights are violated by your arrest?
 To put it simple, the case against you basically falls apart.
 Any evidence accumulated through a false arrest can be quickly suppressed in court, and without evidence showing your intoxication, even if you may have been guilty, the prosecution’s case becomes extremely hard to win.

 It’s also important to note that until you are placed under arrest, you have the right to refuse to submit to field sobriety tests.
 If that prevents police from establishing probable cause, then shouldn’t everyone do this?
 Well, to be honest it doesn’t really matter.
 Law enforcement have other methods of establishing probable cause as well, and even though they’re less accurate, they could still legitimize your arrest.
 And when law enforcement eventually gathers evidence that supports your intoxication, they can also use their testimony of your refusal to submit to sobriety tests as a further admission of guilt against you.
 So believe it or not, that actually could work against you.

-To learn more about your rights in the DUI process and find out if your arrest was lawful, contact the Law Offices of Evan E. Zelig, P.C. today by dialing 707-418-5352 for a free consultation.
+To learn more about your rights after a DUI arrest, contact the Law Offices of Evan E. Zelig, P.C. today by dialing 707-418-5352 for a free consultation.